Posted on 7 December 2012. Statistics: On 1 January 2021 this page had been read/viewed 31,180 times.

 Most countries are parties to the United Nations Framework Convention on Climate Change whose ultimate objective is to prevent dangerous human-induced) climate change.
 They have agreed that deep cuts in emissions are required, and that future global warming should be limited to below 2.0° Celcius (3.6° Fahrenheit) relative to the pre-industrial level.

 But what is happening today is that political leaders are not keeping their promise.
 Our political leaders are failing and betraying us big time, since they have already allowed us to pass the socalled Tipping Point.
-Power plants all over the world keep burning coal and oil, cars continue to burn petrol, we keep filling the atmosphere with thousands and thousands of tons of carbon dioxide, and scientists now tell us we are heading for a global warming between 4 and 6 degrees within this century.
-What that means?
-Take a look at this National Geographic programme — it will give you some idea.
+Power plants all over the world keep burning coal and oil, cars continue to burn petrol, we keep filling the atmosphere with thousands and thousands of tons of carbon dioxide, and scientists now tell us we are heading for a global warming between 4 and 6°C degrees within this century.

 A good story to tell